Citigroup seeks stay on Argentine debt order; government threatens penalties

 Argentina defaulted in July after Griesa froze a $539 million coupon payment on foreign law bonds.
 However, he allowed Citigroup to make a one-off payment on local law bonds and the bank argues the injunction against local law bonds should be lifted.

-Kicillof acknowledged Citigroup had been shackled by Griesa's ruling, but said Citibank's operations in Argentina were governed by local law.
+Kicillof acknowledged Citibank had been shackled by Griesa's ruling, but said Citibank's operations in Argentina were governed by local law.

-Wagner had told the 2nd U.S. Circuit Court last week that Argentina had put "a gun to its head, and the gun will probably go off" if the bank is unable to process the payments.
+Wagner had told the 2nd U.S. Circuit Court last week that Argentina had put "a gun to its head, and the gun will probably go off" if it was unable to process the payments.

 Hours after the appeals court tossed out the file on Friday, Griesa told Citigroup it was his view that "the Argentine law bonds issued in Argentina, payable in Argentina, subject to Argentine law, are different from the bonds subject to the (2012) order," the transcript showed.